Presidency of Mauricio Macri

-The Presidency of Mauricio Macri began on 10 December 2015, when Mauricio Macri was sworn into office on 10 December 2015 to a four-year term as President of Argentina.
-Macri took office following a 51.34% to 48.66% runoff ballotage win over Daniel Scioli in the 2015 general election.
+Mauricio Macri's tenure as the president of Argentina began on 10 December 2015, and ended on 10 December 2019.
+Macri, a member of the Republican Proposal, took office after defeating the Justicialist candidate, Daniel Scioli, in the 2015 general election.
 He is Argentina's first democratically elected non-Radical or Peronist president since 1916.
-In elections of October 2019, he lost his re-election bid for a second term and was succeeded by Alberto Fernández as president.
-Macri is also the first incumbent president in Argentina and South America's history to be unseated by a challenger and not reaching a second term.
+Macri unsuccessfully sought re-election in the 2019 general election, losing to Alberto Fernández and becoming the first incumbent president in Argentina and South America's history to be unseated by a challenger and not reach a second term.

 President-elect

-He has promised to reduce inflation, improve conditions for business, and cease the international alignment with Venezuela and Iran.
+He promised to reduce inflation, improve conditions for business, and cease the international alignment with Venezuela and Iran.
 Macri has announced an infrastructure development strategy named Plan Belgrano (after Manuel Belgrano), a plan aimed at building infrastructure and encouraging industry development in ten of Argentina's northern provinces, which have historically lagged behind the rest of the country in these areas.
 The plan includes a proposed investment of equivalent to 16 billion United States dollars over the course of 10 years, along with an "historical reconstruction fund" of 50 billion pesos to be used in 4 years.
 Other objectives of the plan include the provision of housing for some 250,000 families, and the construction of 1400 child care centers.

-Macri announced the full composition of his cabinet on November 25, 2015, some two weeks before he was due to take office.
+Macri announced the full composition of his cabinet on 25 November 2015, some two weeks before he was due to take office.